skrishnan2001/COVID-19-Conversational-Chatbot/new_rasa_project/data/nlu.md

   - covid-19
   - what is corona virus?
   - what is covid-19?
+  - what is covid 19?
+  - what is covid-19?
   - coronavirus
   - novel coronavirus
   - provide some general information on covid-19